All Content (text and images) ©2024 (& since 1999) by chiflow.com and Gerald A. Sharp

 Our Chi Kung Duo

-We have combined two of our best stand alone Chi Kung instructional videos to create the Chi Kung Duo (Ancient vs. Modern).
+We have combined two of our best stand-alone Chi Kung instructional videos to create the Chi Kung Duo (Ancient vs. Modern).
 The Swimming Dragon Chi Kung, is thought to have originated with the Yellow Emperor, and, with one look at its shapes and simplicity of movements (based on the Five Elemental Phases) it's easy to conclude that this may very likely be something special that has survived the ages-not to mention the fact that some people swear by the wonders it does for their spine and posture.
-The Soaring Crane Chi Kung was created by Zhao Jin Xiang in the 1970s, and is one of the most popular forms of Chi Kung the world over.
+The Soaring Crane Chi Kung was created by Zhao Jin Xiang in the 1970s, and is one of the most popular forms of Chi Kung worldwide.
 With its specific focus on therapeutic points, patience, and stillness in movement, it rivals the chi cultivation sets of the ancients.
 The unique "sixth section" (or, Advanced Meditation) is a marvel amongst any and all Chi Kung practices.
 NEW to this series is the "seventh section" or Walking Methods.
 This completes the series and supports comprehensive instruction for students and viewers.
 While we don't advocate practicing two types of Chi Kung at the same time, these two popular and useful forms of Chi Kung practice, that we have combined in the "Chi Kung Duo" are certainly worth utilizing to compare, contrast, and ultimately cultivate.